 Many of us struggle with unwanted weight gain from time to time.
 Almonds have qualities that may help promote weight loss:

-- Almonds contain lots of protein, fiber and healthy fats.
+- These nuts contain lots of protein, fiber and healthy fats.

 - This makeup of nutrients can leave you feeling full and reduce your appetite.